 - Tightening electrical connections.
 Faulty connections can be unsafe and reduce the life of your system.

 - Lubricating moving parts.
 This reduces friction in motors and increases energy efficiency.

 - Checking the condensate drain.
 A plugged drain can affect indoor humidity levels and cause water damage in your home.

 - Checking system controls for safe operation.
 Make sure your system starts, stops and operates as it should.

-- Cleaning air conditioning coils for increased energy efficiency and to prolong the life of the equipment.
+- Cleaning air conditioning coils.
+This increases energy efficiency and prolongs the life of the equipment.

 - Checking refrigerant level and adjusting if necessary.
 Too much or too little refrigerant can affect system efficiency.

 - Cleaning and adjusting blower components for good airflow.
 Problems with airflow can reduce an air conditioning system’s efficiency by up to 15 percent!

 (Source: Energy Star.
 “Maintenance Checklist.” http://www.energystar.gov/index.cfm?c=heat_cool.pr_maintenance)